sisihagen/website/content/en/blog/2019/11/the-two-class-activism.md

 title: "The Two-Class Activism"
 date: 2019-11-09
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "There is not only Greta, the inspiring activists of developing countries are ignored in the media."
-draft: false
 lang: en
 cover: "society"
 ---